suhank/zea-engine/docs/api/SceneTree/Parameters/BooleanParameter.md

 <a name="BooleanParameter"></a>

 ### BooleanParameter
-Class representing a boolean parameter.
+Represents a specific type of parameter, that only stores boolean values.

 **Extends**: <code>Parameter</code>